Speeding Up the NSGA-II via Dynamic Population Sizes: The Dynamic NSGA-II

-We conduct our analysis of \Cref{thm:uniform_growth} with respect to the distinct phases mentioned in the description of the \ourNSGAtwo.
-First, we bound the probability that the population contains~$0^n$ and~$1^n$ within phase~$0$.
-Then, we estimate the probability that in each of the subsequent phases the maximum empty interval is halved until the remaining gaps are small enough, that is, in $O(\log(n))$, so that the remaining pieces of the Pareto front are quickly sampled.
-We note that the number of function evaluations in some iteration~$t$ equals the parent population size~$N_t$ in~$t$.
+For smaller values of $\tau$, we have $F = O(\Nmax n \log n)$ both in expectation and with probability $1 - O(1/n)$, the same for the static \NSGAtwo with population size~$\Nmax$. \end{theorem}

+We note that we did not optimize the constants in \Cref{thm:uniform_growth}.
+Remarkably, for sufficiently large~$\tau$, both the bounds on~$T$ and~$F$ do not depend on~$N_{\max}$, as the dynamic \NSGAtwo covers the entire Pareto front with high probability once its population size is in the order of the size of the Pareto front, that is, order~$n$.
+This makes the dynamic \NSGAtwo very robust in terms of choosing~$N_{\max}$, in particular, since a population size of $n + 1$ is required in order to cover the entire Pareto front, and our lower bound of $n + 4$ almost matches this required minimum.
+Moreover, since we cover all possible cases for~$\tau$, we see that the dynamic \NSGAtwo is also very robust in terms of choosing the doubling parameter, being better or as good as the static \NSGAtwo for any $\tau = O(n^2)$.

+Moreover, we note that the arguments for small~$\tau$ in \Cref{thm:uniform_growth} also apply to the failure case with probability $O(1/n)$.
+Hence if the dynamic \NSGAtwo fails to display the desired behavior (which happens with probability $O(1/n)$), then the runtime reverts to the classic $O(\Nmax n \log n)$ number of function evaluations, both in expectation and with probability $1 - O(1/n)$.
+We note further that by raising the constant in the requirement on $\tau$, all failure probabilities can be reduced to $n^{-c}$ for any desired constant $c$.
+We omit the details.

+We prove \Cref{thm:uniform_growth} in two parts.
+First, we show that, with high probability, the dynamic \NSGAtwo finds the extreme solutions~$0^n$ and~$1^n$ during phase~$0$.
+Afterward, we show that the MEI roughly halves, with high probability, in each phase.

+For the first part, we apply a result by \cite{ZhengD25approx}, which holds in expectation, whereas we require one that holds with high probability.
+We obtain such a result by following essentially the analysis in~\cite{ZhengD25approx} but adding a tail bound for harmonic sums of geometric random variables from \cite[Theorem~1.10.35]{Doerr20bookchapter}.
+Since the proof holds also for the \NSGAtwo with classic crowding distance and for arbitrary population sizes (of at least four), we formulate the result in this general way.

-We start by analyzing the time until the population contains~$0^n$ and~$1^n$.
-Its proof relies on a concentration bound for sums of independent geometrically distributed random variables \cite[Theorem~$1.10.35$]{Doerr20bookchapter}. \begin{lemma} Consider the \NSGAtwo with survival based on current crowding distance or the \ourNSGAtwo (Algorithm~\ref{alg:growNSGA2}) optimizing \omm starting from an arbitrary population of size $\mu\ge 4$.
-Let $T$ denote the number of iterations until the population contains $1^n$ and $0^n$.
-Then $T\le 2e n\ln(n)$ with probability at least $1-\frac{2}{n}$. \end{lemma}
+\begin{lemma} Consider the \NSGAtwo (\Cref{alg:nsga-ii-classic}) with arbitrary initialization, with survival based on the classic or current crowding distance, and with arbitrary population size $N \ge 4$.
+Assume that in each iteration, each parent with probability at least $q \in (0, 1]$ is chosen to generate an offspring via bit-wise mutation.
+Let $T$ denote the number of iterations until in this algorithm, when optimizing \omm, the population contains $1^n$ and $0^n$.
+Then $T\le 2e n\ln(n) / q$ with probability at least $1-\frac{2}{n}$. \end{lemma}

-The next lemma shows that the maximum empty interval quickly reduces once~$0^n$ and~$1^n$ are found.
-Its proof is similar to \cite[Lemmas~$13$ and~$14$]{ZhengD24teco}, showing this property for the classic \NSGAtwo.